glipR/eV3sim/README.md

 	* This filepath can represent a godot prefab, some custom yaml config, or something else.
 Still up in the air
 * Working orchestration of multiple language executions
 	* Single click to spawn many bots and have them all running simultaneously
+		* Need to decide on how threading will be done, if just using Godot's threads is performant enough
 * Working maps (soccer), loaded from a filepath
+	* Either a Godot prefab or something more structured like yaml which gets turned into a scene (Leaning towards scene)
-* Minimal GUI
+* Minimal GUI (Play button, select prefab)
 * Python implementation working

 And here's things that could be added in future:

-* Testing other language implementations of ev3dev
+* Supporting other language implementations of ev3dev
 * Adding support for other robotics devices through the same file read/write pattern
 * In-Sim Bot Editor
+* Easier to add custom levels
+* File associations for launching custom levels
+* Tournament scripts
+* Replay functionality
+* More!